 (b) to a principal included a principal or an officer referred to in section 205(1)(d).

-210. Chief executive officer may allocate moneys
+210. Moneys appropriated for kindergartens, allocation of

 (1) The chief executive officer may, in accordance with the regulations, allocate moneys that have been appropriated by Parliament for the purpose of assisting community kindergartens.

 (2) Moneys may only be allocated under this section in respect of children who are —